Charles H. Turner (attorney)

-Charles H. Turner (January 14, 1936 – January 8, 2018) was an American lawyer who served as the United States Attorney for the District of Oregon.
+Charles Hamilton Turner (January 14, 1936 – January 8, 2018) was an American lawyer who served as the United States Attorney for the District of Oregon.
 Prior to his presidential appointment as U.S. Attorney, Turner worked under his predecessor, Sidney I. Lezak, for 14 years.
 He was appointed as Lezak's replacement by President Ronald Reagan.

 As U.S. Attorney, Turner investigated sham marriages and immigration fraud organized by Rajneeshees, followers of religious figure Bhagwan Shree Rajneesh (now known as Osho) in Rajneeshpuram, Oregon.
 He also investigated other illegal activities such as the 1984 Rajneeshee bioterror attack in The Dalles, Oregon.
 In 1985, high-ranking Rajneeshees plotted to murder Turner, carrying out steps including assembling a team, purchasing weapons, and performing surveillance on his office, home and car.
 Seven Rajneeshees were later convicted of conspiracy to assassinate him.

 Early life and education

-Turner was a graduate of Brown University and received a Bachelor of Laws degree from DePaul University College of Law.
+Born in Chicago, Charles Hamilton Turner was a graduate of Brown University and received a Bachelor of Laws degree from DePaul University College of Law.